Vlahaka/The-T.N.C.-Theseus/Theseus.md

 **“Stand down action stations.
 Stand down action stations.
 Combat simulation terminated.”**

 *The voice reverberated through the ship like a calming tide, signaling the end of the drill.*

+"All non-essential personnel, dismissed," *X.O.
+Haraldson ordered, his voice raised and firm, cutting through the ambient hum of systems and low chatter.*

+*All console operators—except those manning radar and telemetry—stood up in near unison, saluted crisply, and made their way toward the exit of the C.C.C.*

+“They still couldn’t intercept the last bogey before it broke and executed the retreat maneuver,” *Captain Radek muttered, sighing as he paced slowly around the central command table.*

+“Well now, John,” *Haraldson added quickly, leaning lazily on one elbow across the edge of the table*, “you handpicked this crew yourself.
+You knew they were fresh meat.
+And still, Witch turned them from maggots into something that resembles a fighter squadron.
+You know damn well this last simulation’s hard—even for veteran pilots.”

+“The problem, Leif,” *Radek said, stopping mid-step to lock eyes with his XO*, “is that I was told to choose from cadets.
+And I was told this stationing—on the edge of ORF space—was just a political showpiece while the diplomats danced.”
+*He gestured slightly in the air between them.*
+“We’ve been sitting here for almost a year.
+That tells me it’s not a show anymore.”

+“Always the pessimist,” *Haraldson replied, dragging both hands down his face with a quiet groan.* “Always assuming the worst.
+Why do you make it your mission to stress me out like this?”

+“Don’t you ever think about this?” *Radek asked, leaning forward and planting both hands firmly on the command table between them.* “Don’t you feel something—some deeper layer to all of this?”
+*He locked eyes with Haraldson.*
+“Your instinct’s always been sharper than mine.
+What does it say now?”

+“It tells me I need a big cup of coffee,” *Haraldson smirked, glancing sidelong at Radek.* “And so do you.”
+*But the smile didn’t last and his tone shifted as his face turned grave.*
+“But seriously… ever since the Great Sol War ended, and the ORF split off into that godforsaken Kuiper Belt, they’ve kept to themselves.
+No TPCs.
+No requests.
+Nothing.
+That was the deal.”
+*He gestured toward the bow of the ship.*
+“And for thirteen years, that deal held.
+Everyone was fine.
+No noise.
+No contact.
+Then ten months ago…” *He paused, the silence between them louder than before.*
+“…they open a channel to the Terran Sol Union government.”
+*Haraldson’s voice tightened with suspicion.*
+“And now we’re sitting here—on ‘trade negotiations’ that have dragged on for almost a year?”
+*He nearly shouted the last line at Radek, then immediately dropped his volume.*
+“Yeah, John.
+I feel it too.
+Something ain’t right.”